beginning of content

 Key facts

-• Mouth cancer is an aggressive cancer that can affect your lips, tongue or the inside of your mouth.
+• Mouth cancer usually begins in your lips, tongue or on the floor of your mouth.

-• Symptoms include a painless lump in your mouth or a mouth ulcer (sore) that won’t heal.
+• Symptoms of mouth cancer include pain when chewing, a lump in your mouth and having a mouth ulcer (sore) that doesn't heal.

 What is mouth cancer?

-Mouth cancer, also known as oral cancer, develops when abnormal cells grow inside your mouth.
-It’s a type of head and neck cancer.
+Mouth cancer, also known as oral cancer, is when abnormal cells grow inside your mouth.
+These abnormal cells can form a lump, known as a tumour.

 Types of mouth cancer

-Most mouth cancers are squamous cell carcinomas, which grow from the squamous (flat) cells in your skin.
+Most mouth cancers are squamous cell carcinomas.
+A squamous cell carcinoma develops in the squamous (flat) cells that cover your mouth, nose and throat.

 What are the symptoms of mouth cancer?